imranpollob/oop-php/README.md

 ### Abstruct Class and Method

+- An abstract class is a class that contains at least one abstract method, which is a method without any actual code in it, just the name and the parameters, and that has been marked as "abstract".
+- The purpose of this is to provide a kind of template to inherit from and to force the inheriting class to implement the abstract methods.
+- When inheriting from an abstract class, all methods marked abstract in the parent's class declaration must be defined by the child; additionally, these methods must be defined with the same (or a less restricted) visibility.
+For example, if the abstract method is defined as protected, the function implementation must be defined as either protected or public, but not private
+- An abstract class can not be instantiated with new keyword
+- An abstract class thus is something between a regular class and a pure interface.

 ```php
 <?php
 // Abstract classes are declared with the abstract keyword, and contain abstract methods.